youqad/Neurorobotics_Reinforcement-Learning/Lab_Reinforcement_Learning.md

 	self.P[n,i,np.where(self.P[n,i,:]==1)]=pos[i]/sum(pos)
 ```

-**NB**: for convenience we'll call a state out of which the transition function is non-deterministic a *stochastic state*.

 We found that, when the first step (at state $0$) is stochastic, the result is the same as the deterministic one (as shown in *Figure 2.1.4.1*) which makes sense because all routes will actually weigh the same under these conditions; when the 7th state (state $6$) is stochastic, no neighboring state of state $6$ will have the agent (via the optimal policy) choose to go through state $6$ (as shown in *Figure 2.1.4.2*), because there is a possibility of going "backwards" (i.e. not towards to the most attractive state (due to its reward), state $15$) on state $6$, which will reduce the $Q$-value of other states heading for state $6$.